 It should be noted that the power curves in the PDF are not raw data.
 Because so many measurements are taken and the patterns within each experimental trial can be erratic, the raw data is often unintelligible.
 Tom relies on Mathematica (a computer program) to fish out a mathematical model from the raw data.
 This model is an average of the collected data.
 Surprisingly, the power curves are based on a simple formula.

 Remember algebra?
 Good.
-The formula for the Cyclone and the Road Machine turns out to be a cubic function.
+The formula for the Road Machine turns out to be a cubic function.
 If we let S stand for “speed” in miles per hour, and P stand for “power” in watts, the formulas are as follows:

 Kinetic Road Machine: